How a brand became greater than the sum of its parts: Marketing, sales and collaboration at Coca-Cola

 The e-commerce era evolution: Digital sales team

-With the rising use of the social media and e-commerce, Coca-Cola explored its own direct-to-consumer platforms, essentially adopting omni-channel approach to reach the end consumer online.
+With the rising use of the social media and e-commerce, Coca-Cola adapted digital sales channels through business-to-business e-commerce platforms for its customers: the restaurants and retail chains, as well as quick-commerce aggregators.
 The company created a dedicated digital sales team to cater to digitization of its sales channels.
 The digital sales team aligned brand with realities of new-coming platforms.

 Their function included creation of packaging more suitable for online sales and shipping directly to consumers.
 They improved digital imagery of products enhancing their product’s visual quality online.
 Among offline channels, they maintained brand consistency between on-screen presentation at retailers and digital menus in restaurants with physical presentation of coke products (The Coca-Cola Company, 2020).
 Digital sales team oversaw the entire digital strategy at offline locations and integrated online channels in company’s sales and marketing (Eddu saver, 2019).